jrmeier/fast-trade/README.md

       [
          "close", // part of the dataframe to compare to ">", // logic to use to compare
-         "short" // the ref from the defined indicator ]
+         "short" // the name from the defined indicator ]
    ]
 ```